bavovanachte/mh-guide-contributions/fort-rox-WIP.md

 >   Not many hunters with the rank of Baron(ess) have any in their posession, though.
 > - You might take your chances with less than 10 Sunrise cheese.
 10 will guarantee a catch, but each Sunrise
 >   hunt increases your chances of a successful catch.
 If you choose to go down this (risky) road, be prepared to buy
 >   them on the Marketplace if it turns out you didn't get enough.
-More info in the next section.
+Why?
+More info in the next chapter.

 ## Heart of the meteor: Getting the Meteor Prison Core trap